nvim-telescope/telescope.nvim/README.md

-We need to do it manually because we can't determine the filetype in the traditional way: We don't do `bufload` and instead read the file asynchronously with `vim.loop.fs_` and attach only a highlighter; otherwise the speed of the previewer would slow down considerably.
+We need to do it manually because we can't determine the filetype in the traditional way: We don't do `bufload` and instead read the file asynchronously with `vim.uv.fs_` and attach only a highlighter; otherwise the speed of the previewer would slow down considerably.

 If you want to configure the `vim_buffer_` previewer (e.g. you want the line to wrap), do this: